DPI-WE/ruby-data-structures-algorithms-two-sum/content.md

-- What does a hash table primarily provide in algorithm problems?
+- What does a hash primarily provide in algorithm problems?
 - A way to store data for quick sorting
   - Incorrect.
 While a hash can improve some operations, they are not primarily used for sorting.
 Consider what makes a hash unique in managing data.
 - A method for rapid data retrieval based on key